autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-an *authenticated data structure* (ADS) is an advanced data structure on which an untrusted prover can query for an entry, receiving a result and a proof so that the response can be efficiently checked for authenticity.
+an *authenticated data structure* (ADS) is an advanced data structure in which an untrusted prover can query for an entry, receiving a result and a proof so that the response can be efficiently checked for authenticity.

 <br>